 Once you have sterilized the soil

-Now you need to mix equal quantity of Garden Soil, Coco Peat and Compost.
+Now you need to mix equal quantities of Garden Soil, Coco Peat, and Compost.

-The amount of compost added is equal in case of vegetables only, you can also add it later as well.
-But for others compost is always taken lesser in quantity.
+The amount of compost added is equal in the case of vegetables only, you can also add it later as well.
+But for others, compost is always taken lesser in quantity.

 Add a handful of Neem Cake.

 Once adding all these ingredients, now you have to mix them together very well.

 Toss them for a good number of times until you feel they are blended well.

 After this keep this mixture inside a container for a few days and let it blend naturally.
 Make sure the container has air holes but shouldn’t be exposed to direct sunlight and rain.

 That’s it after 2-3 days your Potting soil is ready to be used.

 Indoor plants usually don’t require much amount of nutrition as they are mostly grown for decorative purposes.